Inedo/inedo-docs/Content/proget/sca/policies.md

 Vulnerability rules determine compliance based on the vulnerabilities that were detected in a package, and more specifically, how you assessed those vulnerabilities.

-For more context on what package vulnerabilities are and how to handle them, see [What are NuGet Package Vulnerabilities and How to Manage Them](https://blog.inedo.com/nuget/vulnerabilities/) on the Inedo blog.

 ::: (Info) (👨‍🏫 Refresher on Vulnerability Assessments) When ProGet first detects a vulnerability in a package, the vulnerability will be considered "Unassessed", and you can select "Severe", "Warn", "Ignore", or a custom assessment type you've added to ProGet.
 ProGet can automatically assess newly-detected vulnerabilities for you based Inedo Security Lab's severity score.